austinrseabolt/openchan/README.md

 # openchan
-Open Source textboard inspired by the Japanese website 2channel
+Open Source textboard inspired by the Japanese website 2channel, built entirely in Django